-These findings position lateral a-Se photodetectors as a compelling option for next-generation pixelated liquid-argon TPCs, offering scalable tiling, low radioactivity, high-field operation and VUV-sensitive photon detection.
+In light of these results, lateral a-Se photodetectors represent a compelling option for next-generation pixelated liquid-argon TPCs, offering scalable tiling, low radioactivity, high-field operation and VUV-sensitive photon detection.
 While a direct quantitative comparison of VUV and 401\,nm response on the same device was not performed, the observed temperature-dependent avalanche response of undoped a-Se remains consistent across devices and wavelengths.
 Under VUV excitation on IDE-B, the avalanche onset fields were 68\,V/$\upmu$m at 297\,K and 99\,V/$\upmu$m at 87\,K. Under 401\,nm excitation on IDE-A, the corresponding onset fields were 70\,V/$\upmu$m at 297\,K and 101\,V/$\upmu$m at 93\,K.